-So when to start with organizational change management?
+So when to start with change management in your organization?

 Is it at the beginning of a project or when a project is implemented?